 The Airbag program presents an overview of airbag systems including what the components are, how the supplemental restraint systems work, and what systems are currently in place in current model year vehicles.
 The program also explains what emergency responders should do and should not do at vehicle fire and crash scenes because of the presence of airbag systems.
 The program also includes a review of the first-ever airbag deployment during an extrication; the 1997 Dayton airbag incident.
 This program can be followed with the New Vehicle Tour & Inspection program.

 With increasing frequency, fire departments are reporting an inability to cut through common structural areas such as the B-pillars of late model vehicles.
-Our normal rescue cutting tools, whether hydraulic, electric, or air-powered are stalling out.
-They may be essentially out-gunned by new ultra high-strength steel alloys called advanced steels.
-These steels such as Boron can be found in the roof pillars, roof rail, or rocker channels on a wide array of late-model vehicles.
+Our older-vintage rescue cutting tools, whether hydraulic, electric, or air-powered are stalling out.
+They may be essentially out-gunned by new ultra high-strength (UHSS) steel alloys called advanced steels.
+These steels such as Boron can be found in the roof pillars, roof rail, or rocker channels on most all domestic and foreign, moderate to high-dollar late-model vehicles.

-In this presentation, Ron Moore brings the pages of his 6-part University of Extrication series on this topic to life as he explains the lessons learned from his nearly year-long research project into how rescue teams can prepare themselves to meet the challenges presented by the presence of advanced steels.
+In this presentation, Ron Moore brings the pages of his multi-part University of Extrication series on this topic to life as he explains the lessons learned from his multi year research project into how rescue teams can prepare themselves to meet the challenges presented by the presence of advanced steels.
 Most importantly, Ron’s program will detail some new alternative extrication techniques for departments that do not have advanced steel cutting capabilities to implement when faced with an advanced steel vehicle rescue incident.
 These steels are here today.
 Is your rescue team ready for the challenge of advanced steel?

-This program goes beyond the technology of airbag systems and looks at other safety features of new vehicles.
-Topics discussed include batteries and battery locations, pressurized strut hinge units, exotic metals, fiberglass, plastic and other new vehicle construction body materials, deployable rollbars, seatbelt pretensioners, retractable hardtop convertible roofs, rear-hinged door challenges, minivan sliding doors, and plastic fuel tanks.
+This popular program goes beyond the technology of airbag systems and looks at other safety features of late-model vehicles.
+Topics discussed include 12-volt lead-acid batteries, battery locations, running boards and run-flat tires, pressurized strut hinge units, exotic metals and new vehicle construction body materials, rear-hinged door challenges, minivan sliding doors, plastic fuel tanks, and much more.

 New Vehicle Tour and Inspection

-The Host Agency arranges for several brand new vehicles to be brought to the training site from local new car dealerships.
-Required is several new sedans with seat and roof airbags, a minivan with roof airbags, an SUV loaded with features, a pickup with a third or fourth door, etc. These vehicles are positioned in the parking lot in a static display so they are available for tour and inspection by the participants.
+As part of a static display set-up, several new model vehicles are arranged at the training site.
+(Most static display vehicles come from local new car dealerships).
+Required vehicle for maximum effectiveness are several new-model vehicles with seat and roof airbags, a minivan with roof airbags, an SUV loaded with features, a pickup with a third or fourth door, etc. These vehicles are positioned in a static display setting so they are available for tour and inspection by the participants.

 During this survey period, participants look at features of new vehicles that influence the way we do our fire, rescue, and EMS work.
 Airbag systems, sliding side doors, plastic body panels, batteries in weird spots all are among the many things we discuss in this module.
 Instructor Moore remains available to interact with participants as they walk around and study the features of these vehicles.